The FEKO Student Competition is an international contest organised annually by the FEKO team in support of engineering education.

 To submit an Entry to the Competition, an Entrant must: 1) successfully complete registration, 2) provide a submission that serves to summarise and present the Entrant’s work involving FEKO as described below; and 3) accept Altair’s Educational Software License Agreement (collectively, an “Entry“).

-The submission must be in English and may be in report, article or presentation format.
+The submission must be in English, Chinese or Japanese language and may be in report, article or presentation format.
 No templates are provided.
 The submission should be submitted as a PDF file no larger than 5 MBytes in size.
 If a written report is submitted, it should not exceed 10 pages in length, inclusive of images and using a font no smaller in size than 11 pt Times New Roman.
 If a presentation is submitted, it should be limited to a maximum of 20 slides.

 The submission should highlight the problem solved with FEKO, including details on simulation setup, solution method used, results and result interpretation.